visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 -Watch the temperature and status from your browser.<br>
 -Custom text on the SPA pump display.<br>
 -Custom sound instead of just beeping.
 Plays a melody when starting etc.<br>
--Basic logging to SPIFFS (on the ESP8266).
+-Basic logging to LittleFS (on the ESP8266).
 See accumulated heating time etc.<br>
 -Update firmware over the air<br>
 -Simple to build.
 No hardware changes needed on the SPA pump.
 Just remove the display, disconnect the 6-pin ribbon cable and plug it into this device.<br>
 -Timer for clorine<br>
--Heater on % of time<br>
+-Electricity cost estimation and more<br>
 <br>
 BOM:<br>
 -ESP8266 NodeMCU 1.0 (This version is NOT for ESP32)<br>